The Poems of Taliesin

 Taliesin was a bard (court poet) who is recorded as having lived in the late 6th century.
 The majority of his surviving works that can be claimed as authentic, are praise poems to a north British king, Urien of Rheged.

-The language in which the poems where originally composed is the early Welsh language dialect of Cumbric then spoken throughout the north of Britain.
+The language in which the poems where originally composed was the early Welsh language dialect of Cumbric then spoken throughout the north of Britain.

 The Old North of Britain (Yr Hen Ogledd)

 The term Yr Hen Ogledd (pronounced: 'ur-Hen Ogleth') found in medieval Welsh literature means 'The Old North' and refers to the area of Britain that is today northern England and southern Scotland.

 The territory of the Old North stretched as far south as Leeds (Loidis) and as far north as Edinburgh (Din Eidyn) covering approximately all the land between the rivers Humber and Mersey in England, and the Forth and Clyde in Scotland.